cspr-rad/kairos-spec/src/spec.typ

 - Transfer within Validium: Query Validium state, create, sign & submit L2 transaction, check its status on L2 server
 - Query last N ZKP/batch proofs posted to L1
 - Verify ZKPs and batch proofs

+The CLI should have two operating modes.
++ Trusting: the CLI should use the L2 server's endpoints to perform the interactions with the Validium.
++ Trustless: the CLI should perform all computations locally except for querying the data availability layer to obtain the Validium's state and submitting L2 transactions to the L2 server.

 = Testing <testing>